kdeldycke/kevin-deldycke-blog/content/posts/truenas-configuration.md

 ## 🐛 Issues

+### FreeNAS to TrueNAS migration

+I wrote a long article on [how to migrate an encrypted pool from FreeNAS to TrueNAS](https://kevin.deldycke.com/2020/12/migration-from-freenas-to-truenas/).

 ### Unreachable Network due to Multiple NICs

 My machine was regularly disconnected from the network and couldn't be cleanly rebooted.
 This started under `FreeNAS 11.3-U4.1` and is still reproducible with a fresh `TrueNAS 12.0`.